crbyxwpzfl/fpaper/README.md

 #### rest - is ai and me

-# how do you feel about auto updates
+todo - how do you feel about auto updates

-# fpaper

 todo - each button own quick foto